rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/OracleUserDetails.md

 ### OracleUserDetails
-The Oracle user details of this Physical Host.
+Oracle user details of this Physical Host.

 - sysDbaUser: System.String
   - The system database administrator of this Physical Host.